nuxeo/FunkLoad/README.txt

 Main FunkLoad_ features are:

-* Functional test are pure python script using the pyUnit_ framework like normal unit test, python enable complex scenarios to handle real world app.
+* Functional test are pure Python scripts using the pyUnit_ framework like normal unit test.
+Python enable complex scenarios to handle real world applications.

-* Truly emulate a web browser (single-threaded) using Richard Jones'
+* Truly emulates a web browser (single-threaded) using Richard Jones'
   webunit_:

   - basic authentication support
   - cookies support
   - fetching css, javascript and images
-  - emulate a browser cache
+  - emulating a browser cache
   - file upload and multipart/form-data submission
   - https support

-* Advanced test runner with many command line options:
+* Advanced test runner with many command-line options:

   - set the target server url
   - display the fetched page in real time in your browser
   - debug mode
   - green/red color mode

-* Turn a functional test into a load test, just by invoking the bench runner you can identify scalability and performance problems.
+* Turn a functional test into a load test: just by invoking the bench runner you can identify scalability and performance problems.

-* Detail bench report in ReST or HTML (PDF via ps2pdf) containing:
+* Detailed bench reports in ReST or HTML (and PDF via ps2pdf)
+  containing:

   - bench configuration
   - tests, pages, requests stats and charts.